Personal Finance for Beginners

 – The Boston Globe

 Summary: The Millionaire Next Door is the original version to the updated The Next Millionaire Next Door.
-Based on thousands of interviews of U.S. millionaires, the original discusses the 7 common traits amongst the wealthy.
+Based on thousands of interviews of U.S. millionaires, the original discusses the 7 common traits among the wealthy.
 The updated one is written by the daughter of the original author who passed away.
 It dives into another investigation of millionaires 20 years later and offers a comparison analysis.

 Why it’s great for beginners: While there’s a lot of data involved, the author is able to distill and explain it in useful and easy to digest messages.
 For example, one conclusion is that the wealthy live well below their means and don’t spend money on luxuries to impress others.
 It’s straightforward and universal.
 Anyone can apply this principle.